About Mussar Blues

 Life as Laboratory

 We encounter opportunities for growth in our everyday lives.
-We do not need to search out Mussar moments, rather, they come to find us.
+We do not need to search out Mussar moments, rather, they come to find us—if only we would recognize them.
 Mussar practices prepare us to meet our Mussar moments.

 Alan Morinis teaches that brute force of will-power rarely accomplishes lasting change.
 Telling ourselves “Be patient!” is insufficient.
 Instead we look for other middot that can affect the target middah.
 For example, to reduce anger, build patience.
 And to increase patience, focus on compassion, humility, and silence.